Directing a Reading of Your Play

 - If possible, arrange for the actors to have a “backstage” gathering place so they can be quiet and focused before beginning.

-- If music stands are available, and you have rehearsed with them, make sure the actors can be seen over them.
+- If you use music stands, make sure the actors can be seen over them.

 - Put one chair with a music stand (and maybe a reading light) to one side of the stage for the reader of stage directions.